 We consume the carcasses of creatures of like appetites, passions and organs as our own, and fill the slaughterhouses daily with screams of pain and fear ~ Robert Louis Stevenson – Scottish novelist, poet, essayist, and travel writer.

-Factory farming represents the majority of meat products consumed around the world including Australia.
-The prevalence of factory farming is increasing as the demand for meat grows.
+- Factory farming represents the majority of meat products consumed around the world including Australia.
+The prevalence of factory farming is increasing all the time as the demand for meat grows.
 In the USA, the amount of meat produced in factory farms has now reached 99%2.

-Animals killed for food since you opened this page
+Animals killed for food since this page was opened

 0 marine animals